Behavioral Parent Training to Address Early Childhood Disruptive Behavior Using the DOCS Parenting Programs

 Detailed Description

 Challenging behaviors such as whining, temper tantrums, and non-compliance are very common during the toddler and preschool years, and if left unaddressed, will persist through early and middle childhood.
 Children with special needs are at even greater risk for behavioral problems.
 Caregivers may not understand why their children misbehave and may become frustrated in their attempts to discipline.
-The HOT DOCS & DOCS K-5 programs offer caregivers a problem-solving approach to understand and resolve everyday behavior problems.
+DOCS Parenting offer caregivers a problem-solving approach to understand and resolve everyday behavior problems.
 These programs emphasize prevention strategies and positive behavior supports.
-Caregivers who have completed HOT DOCS and DOCS K-5 report gains in their parenting skills, reductions in parenting stress and child behavior problems, and satisfaction with the programs.
-HOT DOCS and DOCS K-5 classes are available in both English and Spanish.
-HOT DOCS has been recognized as an outstanding community resource, and has received awards from Early Steps, the Early Childhood Council, and the Hispanic Heritage Committee.
+Caregivers who have completed DOCS Parenting report gains in their parenting skills, reductions in parenting stress and child behavior problems, and satisfaction with the programs.
+DOCS Parenting sessions are available in both English and Spanish.
+DOCS Parenting has been recognized as an outstanding community resource, and has received awards from Early Steps, the Early Childhood Council, and the Hispanic Heritage Committee.